daviddias/awesome-hacking-locations/README.md

 #### Black Hammer Brewing

 > If you are "over-coffeed" you can try this great brewery with lot of craft beers on tap.
-Very work-friendly (USB ports, staff will borrow even cables for charching etc).
-In the evening it gets quiet busy.
+Very work-friendly (USB ports, staff will even loan out cables for charging).
+In the evening it gets quite busy.

 Webpage: https://blackhammerbrewing.com